robert-mccarthy-ca/modern-druid/README.md

 With a refined, adaptable, and proven model, the focus shifts to the global transition of agriculture.

 *   **Driving the Agricultural Transition:** The combined force of the exponential local replication and the global "Hub-in-a-Box" network creates market and social pressure.
-The model demonstrates it can grow abundant and healthy food without toxic inputs, providing a viable, desirable alternative that can systematically replace chemical-intensive agriculture.
+The model demonstrates it can grow free and abundant healthy food without toxic inputs, providing a viable, desirable alternative that can systematically replace chemical-intensive agriculture.
 *   **Beyond Prime Farmland:** Validated R&D technologies like **Atmospheric Water Generation (AWG)** are deployed to rehabilitate degraded and arid lands, adding billions of hectares of productive land without competing with existing food production.
-*   **The Ocean Frontier:** The "Blue Druid" marine system moves to pilot deployment, providing a new source of food and biomass while sequestering carbon in the ocean.
+*   **The Ocean Frontier:** The "Blue Druid" marine system moves to pilot deployment, providing a new source of food and biomass while sequestering carbon from the ocean.

 ---